RobertWhetsel/unster-v0.94/README.md

 # Unster - FlexNetGX unDatabase Implementation

-A scalable AWS infrastructure deployment for the FlexNetGX Unster unDatabase using AWS CloudFormation.
+A scalable serverless AWS infrastructure deployment for the FlexNetGX Unster unDatabase using AWS CloudFormation.

 ## Architecture Overview

-This project implements a modern cloud architecture with the following components:
+This project implements a modern serverless architecture with the following components:

-- **Container Orchestration**: Amazon ECS with Fargate for serverless container management
+- **API Layer**: API Gateway with CORS support
+- **Compute**: AWS Lambda functions for request handling and stream processing
-- **Database**: Amazon DynamoDB with GSI for timestamp-based queries
+- **Database**: Amazon DynamoDB with streams and GSI for timestamp-based queries
 - **Frontend Hosting**: S3 + CloudFront with SSL support
-- **Container Registry**: Amazon ECR with automatic image scanning
 - **Networking**: Custom VPC with public subnets across multiple AZs
 - **Monitoring**: CloudWatch logging integration
+- **Scheduling**: EventBridge for periodic processing

 ## Infrastructure Diagram